OpenTreeOfLife/reference-taxonomy/registry/README.md

 We can also apply the test to successive versions of OTT.
 When we apply it to the plants branch of OTT 2.8 and the plants branch of OTT 2.9, 859 non-merge node pairs have distinct registrations.
-In every case this is because the topological constraints from the old tree are not satisfied in the new tree.
+In every case this is because the membership constraints from the old tree are not satisfied in the new tree.

 This test is the 'test28_29' target in the Makefile.